chop-dbhi/redcap-repeat/README.md

 ### Checkbox with Other

-Specify checkbox\_other to automatically create checkbox field followed by a text field to specify further details that will only become visible if "Other" is checked.
+Specify checkbox\_other to automatically create a checkbox field followed by a text field to specify further details.
+The branching logic to only show the details field when the Other choice is selected will be written for you.

 Field Name |  Field Type         |  Field Label            | Choices                               |
 -----------|---------------------|-------------------------|---------------------------------------|
 relative   | checkbox\_other      | Affected relatives      | 1, Mom &#124;  2, Dad &#124; 3, Other |

-will become
+will become:

 Field Name     |  Field Type         |  Field Label            | Choices                               |Branching Logic|